-‘Bachelor in Paradise’: Kristina Compares The Orphanage To Being In Paradise With Dean & DLo
+‘Bachelor in Paradise’: Kristina Compares Being In Paradise With Dean To Living In An Orphanage

 We finally got a rose ceremony on ‘Bachelor in Paradise.’
 But we also got a huge break up.
 Dean officially blew it with Kristina this week, and it was NOT pretty.